Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Words on a two-faced family of random variables

-\end{definition}
+\end{Definition}

-{\Cref{def:coDendriform} undergoes in the following paragraphs a very light ``internalization''\footnote{see for example \url{https://ncatlab.org/nlab/show/internalization}} procedure yielding the definition of a coaugmented conilpotent coDendriform coalgebra but in the category of linear $\SWc$-collections.} To keep the presentation contained and because the study of coDendriform algebras in the category of $\SWc$-indexed collections in full generality is not the core to the present work, we restrain from giving a general definition of such an object (but we give an example of), the reader will, without much efforts, be able to extract it from \Cref{thm:coDendriform}.
+In the following paragraphs, Definition~\ref{def:unshuffle} undergoes a very light ``internalization''\footnote{See, for example, the corresponding article on nLab~\cite{nlab:internalization}.} procedure yielding the definition of a coaugmented conilpotent unshuffle coalgebra but in the category of linear $\SWc$-collections.
+To keep the presentation contained, and because the study of unshuffle algebras in the category of $\SWc$-indexed collections in full generality is not the core of the present work, we restrain from giving a general definition of such an object (but we give an example of it).
+The reader will, without much effort, be able to extract it from Theorem~\ref{thm:unshuffle}.

-We now turn to the definition of the \emph{coDendriform structure on incomplete words on random variables.}
+We now turn to the definition of the \emph{unshuffle structure on incomplete words on random variables.}